 - Happily Adopted: After his mother's death and the deaths of the Doom Patrol, he was taken in by his Cool Big Sis and blood sister M'gann.
 That is until his godmother's husband sues for custody and exploits his powers for TV roles.

 - Has Two Mommies: Subtly implied in season 3.
 His mother, Marie Logan, was confirmed to have been bisexual and some of his memories in "Nightmare Monkeys" hint that she might have been in a relationship with his godmother, Rita Farr, prior to the latter's marraige to Steve Dayton.

 - Heroic BSoD: In "Earthlings", seeing the sight of a waterfall reverts him to his human form—but still green—as he recalls the sight of his mother's car crashed into a waterfall.

 - Homeschooled Kids:

-- Hot Blooded Sideburns: He's very excitable and energetic, and sports monkey-like sideburns.
+- Hot Blooded Sideburns: He's very excitable and energetic, and sports monkey-like sideburns prior to season 3.